Accidents

 Please note that persons receiving unemployment benefits are covered by the SUVA during their period of entitlement to unemployment benefits.

-If you are covered against accidents through your employer’s LAA/UVG insurance, you can exclude this coverage from your basic health insurance (compulsory health insurance) for the month following your online suspension request.
+If you are already covered against accidents by your employer (compulsory under the LAA/UVG), you may suspend this coverage from your compulsory health insurance on the first day of the month following your request to suspend your insurance.

 Yes.
 Accident coverage must be included in your compulsory health insurance because your employer no longer covers you for this risk.
 To include accident risk in your compulsory insurance, send us an online request.